Why Not Using Vault Upstream?

 Elliptic Curve is the only way…

-Will, I take the risk of using Vault upstream?
+Will, I take the risk to use Vault upstream?

 “Deleting might break things for existing users.”